-1 1 0 No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 57 4.2.2-1 / 4.2.0-1 Checking the port number range displays an invalid result in the cluster configuration data checking function.
-S The problem occurs when the checked port number is within the following range: maximum number of ephemeral ports < a number of the checked port <= maximum number of the ports(65535) There was a flaw in internal processing concerned.
-58 4.2.2-1 / 4.2.0-1 Checking AWS CLI fails in the cluster configuration data checking function.
-S This problem occurs when the cluster configuration data checking function is executed in an environment where the following group resources are set: - AWS Elastic IP resource - AWS virtual IP resource - AWS DNS resource The environment variables required to run AWSCLI commands were not fully configured.
-59 4.2.2-1 / 4.2.0-1 Checking the floating IP resource or virtual IP resource fails in the cluster configuration data checking function after starting the cluster.
-S This problem occurs when the cluster configuration data checking function is executed when the float- ing IP resource or virtual IP resource is running.
-No consideration was given to the case that the floating IP resource or virtual IP resource is running.
+- No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency 57 4.2.2-1 / 4.2.0-1 Checking the port number range displays an invalid result in the cluster configuration data checking function.
+S The problem occurs when the checked port number is within the following range: maximum number of ephemeral ports < a number of the checked port <= maximum number of the ports(65535) 58 4.2.2-1 / 4.2.0-1 Checking AWS CLI fails in the cluster configuration data checking function.
+S This problem occurs when the cluster configuration data checking function is executed in an environment where the following group resources are set: - AWS Elastic IP resource - AWS virtual IP resource - AWS DNS resource 59 4.2.2-1 / 4.2.0-1 Checking the floating IP resource or virtual IP resource fails in the cluster configuration data checking function after starting the cluster.
+S This problem occurs when the cluster configuration data checking function is executed when the floating IP resource or virtual IP resource is running.
+60 4.3.0-1 / 4.0.0-1 to 4.2.2-1 Of the alert destination settings, the [Alert Extension] function cannot be used.
+S This problem always occurs when [Alert Extension] is selected as an alert destination.
+61 4.3.0-1 / 4.2.0-1 to 4.2.2-1 On a server where the failover group is not started, the cluster configuration of the group is being checked.
+S This problem occurs with the startup server configuration including a server where the failover group is not started.
+62 4.3.0-1 / 1.0.0-1 to 4.2.2-1 An unnecessary packet is sent to a kernel mode LAN heartbeat for which an unused server is set.
+S This problem always occurs when an unused server is set for a kernel mode LAN heartbeat.